theheking/intro-to-r/content/2_datatypes.md

 #> [1] "Thomas Hunt Morgan" "Hermann Joseph Muller"
 ```

-As seen above, the advantage of a list is that it can: - Be heterogeneous, i.e. can be of different datatype.
+As seen above, the advantage of a list is that it can: - Be heterogeneous, i.e. can contain different datatypes.
 They don’t need to be atomic vectors – you can stick a function in there!
 - Have different lengths.
 - Have names.